glitchwrks/gwmon-80/README.md

 No returns or spaces are typed in the commands.
 This is very similar to the NorthStar ROM monitor, most likely because it's about the simplest way to implement.
 Input is auto-downcased, so you can type entries in either (or even mixed) case.

 The Intel HEX loader expects 16-bit addresses.
 It behaves as an Intel loader should, allowing empty blocks in the middle to be skipped.
 It will accept either UNIX-style LF endings or DOS/Windows CR/LF endings.
+The loader will accept an `EOF` (End of File, `0x01`) record or a data record (`0x00`) with zero length as the terminating condition.

-The loader will accept an EOF (After invoking the loader, paste your Intel HEX file into the terminal or do an ASCII upload (depending on your terminal program).
+After invoking the loader, paste your Intel HEX file into the terminal or do an ASCII upload (depending on your terminal program).

 Writing I/O Modules
 -------------------